dirkkelly/dirkkelly/content/2017/04/resist.md

 Trump is proving to be the perfect distraction for the Republican party, he creates outrageous executive orders that consumes the public's social media feeds.

-In the mean time the Republican controlled government carry out their systematic destruction of the services that were keeping America from both starting a nuclear war and bringing upon climate change harder and faster than ever.
+In the meantime the Republican controlled government carry out their systematic destruction of the services that were keeping America from both starting a nuclear war and bringing upon climate change harder and faster than ever.